 Whether you’re looking for a refreshing drink or just want to try something new, the tequila blue margarita is a great choice.
 Made with Curaçao liqueur, this drink comes in a wide range of flavors and colors.
 The best part?
 There’s no wrong way to make it!

 Even if you’re not on vacation, this vibrant Blue Margarita will make you feel like you are.
-The secret: Instead of using regular Triple Sec like you would when crafting a Classic Margarita, use Blue Curaçao!
+The secret: Instead of using regular Triple Sec like you would when crafting a Margarita, use Blue Curaçao!
 The result is a colorful delight sure to evoke thoughts of a tropical vacation with beautiful blue oceans and blue skies.

 A classic cocktail made more fun, this easy Blue Margarita recipe includes Blue Curaçao, tequila and lime juice.
 Simply stir the ingredients in a glass or shake in a shaker with ice for a refreshingly chilled cocktail.

-These are the Blue Margarita ingredients:
+These are the Margarita with Blue Curacao ingredients:

 - 1 ½ ounce Tequila, 100% agave

 - 1 ounce blue curaçao liqueur

 - Optional: Coarse salt for the rim plus lime wedges, or orange slice and cherry for garnish

 How to Make a Blue Margarita Mix